This story is co-published with The River, a regional newsroom from Chronogram magazine.

 Two 6,000-gallon tankers were deployed to the campus by the state.
 One was used for drinking, while the other piped water into the dining hall so students unable to leave could still eat, albeit from a limited menu.

-The decision was in part an attempt to take pressure off the surrounding community, according to a message sent to students, faculty, and staff by New Paltz president Donald Christian.
+The decision to clear the campus was in part an attempt to take pressure off the surrounding community, according to a message sent to students, faculty, and staff by New Paltz president Donald Christian.

 The town’s four pubic schools were closed Tuesday due to the advisory, but re-opened Wednesday after testing by the state Department of Health (DOH) found it was safe for students to return, though water fountains would be blocked off, according to a letter to parents by Interim Superintendent Bernard Josefsberg .